Michael-Free/mongodb_fastapi/README.md

     - Haven't tested anything BSD related.
   - Windows - Pandora's Box
     - `pyvenv.cfg` will need to be modified likely... even if all requirements are installed with exact versions.
     - There may be some other versioning issues?
-      - In future releases there maybe some container abstraction to bring Windows Desktop/Server Developers into the rest of the world.
+Toss the dice.
     - The next Windows Update could bork everything.
 Who knows?
 ## Getting Started
 ### Installing MongoDB
 ### Installing MongoDB Compass